lsoumille/vicc-project/notes.md

 This algorithm implies that there will be more hosts turned on because of the need of fault-tolerance, also we can assume that there will be less capacity because a lot of the cluster will be used for replicas.

+## Fault-tolerance for standalone VMs ##

+- How can we report the infrastructure load in that particular context ?

+In a normal state, the load is calculated according to the started VMs.
+In our case, we need to consider also the reserved resources for the fault tolerant VMs.
+So the infrastructure load must be reported like the sum of resources of the started VMs and the reserved resources.

 ## Load balancing ##

 - Develop a scheduler that performs load balancing using a next fit algorithm (flag nextFit).
 You should observe fewer penalties with regards to the naive scheduler.